jazzband/django-mongonaut/docs/usage.rst

     Post.mongoadmin = MongoAdmin()

-Complex version: Create a mongonaut.py module in your app:
+Complex version.
+Create a mongonaut.py module in your app:

 .. sourcecode:: python